keymanapp/keyman/android/README.md

     2. Select Add New Configuration (+) --> Android App
     3. Change Module to kMAPro
     4. Name your run configuration kMAPro (or as desired)
 5. Run your new configuration: Select Run --> Run 'kMAPro'
 6. Select a physical device or create a new virtual device to match your target API version

 ### Running From Command Line
 1. Launch a command prompt
-2. cd to the **$ANDROID_HOME/tools** directory
-3. Ensure that a physical device is connected or an emulator is running.
+2. Ensure that a physical device is connected or an emulator is running.
-    1. To list physical devices: `adb devices`
+    1. To list physical devices: `$ANDROID_HOME/platform-tools/adb.exe devices`
-    2. To list created emulator devices: `emulator -list-avds`
+    2. To list created emulator devices: `$ANDROID_HOME/tools/emulator.exe -list-avds`
     3. [Create a new virtual device](https://developer.android.com/studio/run/managing-avds.html) if there are no existing devices.
-    4. Start an emulator: `emulator @nameofemulator`
+    4. Start an emulator: `$ANDROID_HOME/tools/emulator.exe @nameofemulator`

-4. Load the APK: `adb install -r path/to/apk.apk`
+3. Load the APK: `$ANDROID_HOME/platform-tools/adb.exe install -r path/to/apk.apk`
-    i.
-If multiple devices are connected you may need `adb install -r -s SERIAL path/to/apk.apk`.
-Replace `SERIAL` with the device serial number listed in step 3.
+    * If multiple devices are connected you may need `$ANDROID_HOME/platform-tools/adb.exe install -r -s SERIAL path/to/apk.apk`.
+Replace `SERIAL` with the device serial number listed in step 2.

 ### Sample Projects